-(a) Following suspension. - Following a suspension, reinstatement is not automatic.
-To be reinstated following a suspension, a practitioner must:

-- o file a motion with the Board of Immigration Appeals requesting to be reinstated; and - show that he or she is an attorney or representative as defined in 8 C.F.R. §§ 1001.1(f) and 1001.1(j), respectively
+- (a) Following suspension.
+Following a suspension, reinstatement is not automatic.
+With exceptions for accredited representatives specified in subsection (d) below, to be reinstated following a suspension, a practitioner must: - file a motion with the Board of Immigration Appeals requesting to be reinstated; - show that he or she is an attorney or representative as defined in 8 C.F.R. §§ 1001.1(f) and 1001.1(j), respectively; and - serve a copy of the motion on the EOIR Disciplinary Counsel and the DHS Disciplinary Counsel.

-8 C.F.R. § 1003.107(a).
+8 C.F.R. § 1003.107(a)(1).